 Follow this pinching process until you have a nice bushy plant before you let the branches hang.

 Failing to get a bushy plant before you let the laterals hang will give you an unsightly stringy plant.
 In the fall or early spring, prune your Fuchsia plants.

 Upright growers are best cut back to about 8″ or 10″ inches from the ground.
 This gives you the main stem of new healthy wood and keeps your plant in bounds.

-Your new wood is the flowering wood, and you will have more flowers by pruning in this way.
+Your new wood is the flowering wood, and you will have more flower buds and blooms by pruning in this way.

 On the hanging basket varieties, cut them back level with the bottom of your container.
 You may have to shift your plant to a larger pot, and the best time to do this is after you prune your plant.

 Video: Cutting Back Fuchsia Trees

 How To Care For Fuchsia – Where Do They Grow Best?

-Fuchsia plants are shade lovers, but there are some varieties that will grow out in the sun.
+Fuchsia plants are shade lovers, but there are some varieties that will grow in sun.
 Your orange and red varieties will stand more sun than the pastels or double varieties.

-They do much better in semi-shade, however, or early morning sun.
+They do much better in semi-shade or full shade, however, or early morning sun exposure.
 These plants grown in the sun require close watching and much watering, especially spraying.

 There are numerous types of fuchsia flowers and many colorings.
 There are: